 The Ukraine police forces are notoriously corrupt - bribes are solicited by police on a day to day basis, and in many cases, officers are paid off by criminals to turn a blind eye to crime - minor or major.

 If you are in the Ukraine and encounter a police officer and it is understood you are foreign, chances are you will be questioned for some reason and quite possibly charged with an offense.
 Then, you'll probably get a solicitation for a bribe.
 It needs to be said that bribery is illegal, but in reality, it is extremely improbable that you will be charged with bribing a police officer – even though you weren't the one to offer it in the first place.
-Bribes usually don't run up any more than around $5 USD, but sometimes it can be more.
+Bribes usually don't run up any more than around US $5, but sometimes it can be more.
 Avoid paying bribes to help end the bribery epidemic.

 Technically, this kind of intimidating activity is coercion, which is in itself illegal.
 The problem is, who can you report the crime to?

 ATMs are becoming more prevalent in Ukraine, especially in major cities like Kiev.
 However, they are big targets for crooks - some who even go to the trouble to create their own fake ATMs!

-Not a joke - it was reported in Ukrainian media that a set of criminals had built a machine in the commercial centre of Kiev offering withdrawls with "no commission", obviously looking to target travellers who would normally be none the wiser.
+Not a joke - it was reported in Ukrainian media that a set of criminals had built a machine in the commercial centre of Kiev offering withdrawls with 'no commission', obviously looking to target travelers who would normally be none the wiser.
 This scam is thankfully no longer a threat, as these fake ATMs have been removed.
 However, you should still look for ATMs that are attached to an official bank.